DesignisOrion/GLDNF-Kivy-App/README.md

-# GLDNF
+# GLDNF FloppyDex

-The GLDNF App allows users to log in and check out the statistics of their personal "Floppy" character.
+The GLDNF "FLOPPYDEX" App allows users to log in and check out the statistics of their personal "Floppy" character.

 ## Installation